 Here is more detailed overview of Configuration Vault feature.

 The other big idea that the engineering team has been working hard at is the concept of remediation.
 For some time now, we’ve had our plugin for vRealize Orchestrator which has been a big help for our customers as they move from their current state to a more compliant state.
 For some time now, we’ve been investigating the best approach to help our customers to deal with the findings that Runecast Analyzer surfaces.
 Customer feedback has been vital for this, and one of the pieces of feedback was that while vRO might well not cost them anything (as it’s licensed by vCenter), it was an extra piece of infrastructure that they needed to stand up and manage.
-With this in mind, our approach has been twofold: the first option to deliver remediation capabilities utilizes the existing default toolsets for the ecosystems.
-That’s PowerCLI and Ansible for VMware (available in the 5.1.0 release), with these coming soon: AWS CLI for AWS, Azure CLI for Azure, and Kubectl for Kubernetes.
+With this in mind, our approach has been twofold: the first option to deliver remediation capabilities utilizing the existing default toolsets for the ecosystems.
+That’s PowerCLI for VMware (available in the 5.1.0 release), AWS CLI for AWS (available in the 5.1.1 release), Azure CLI for Azure, and Kubectl for Kubernetes (Coming Soon!).
 Our second approach stems from organizations where they already have some degree of automation in place, and Ansible was the clear winner when we were researching the preferred platform for remediation.
 As such, we also have an option to generate Ansible playbooks to use for remediation.